THE QUEEN'S PLATINUM JUBILEE

 We worked with children and their parents in preparation for the centre’s family fun day, conducting 8 costume workshops and 8 dance workshops in the lead up to the event.

-The children designed and constructed carnival headdresses and tabards which were worn at the family fun day, and the children were allowed to keep these after the event.
+The children designed and constructed carnival headdresses and tabards which were worn at the family fun day, and kept by the children after the event.

 Callaloo Carnival Arts was invited to take part in the South Tyneside Parade as part of a relatively new partnership.
 Following the success of the South Tyneside Parade, Callaloo Carnival arts invited The Creative Seed to take an element of its Great North Carnival Roadshow to the Mirfield Carnival, the parade was part of the Mirfield Arts festival and included 250 participants.